brandorn/brandorn.com/_posts/fragments/2017-08-31-thinking-as-feeling.md

   </p>
 </blockquote>

-It is a tragic poem: the griffin remains bound; the Oxford tutor remains in the “prison of her body.”
-Diaz's pun of the word “choler” seems to me the crux of the tragedy.
+The poem is about the tutor's return to sense from her chill academic aloofness, the intrusion into her intellectual solitude of a felt connection to the world.
+It is significant that she reads the poem out loud: rather than only being perceived intellectually, Herbert's words are audible, and *felt*.
+The change begins in the tutor as the narrator fades from view, and the tutor begins reading Herbert's words as if they were “her own.”
+By the end, the tutor nearly leaves “the prison of her body,” nearly living into some fullness of her true self by leaving behind her stodgy solitude to return to her creaturely wildness: “she really was part lion, part eagle.”

+The tutor's true self is revealed, though it isn't embraced.
+This is the tragedy of the poem, which takes on dimension when we consider Diaz's pun of the word “choler.”
 Choler was one of the four bodily humors of medieval science, thought to be “associated with a peevish or irascible temperament.”
-The tutor's temper closes her off from the world.
-Yet Herbert's poem resonates in the freedom of the tutor's mind, revealing her creaturely wildness obscured by her academic restraint and consequent solitude: “she really was part lion, part eagle.”

-The tragedy of the poem is the dominance of the mind over the heart.
-The griffin can only flex its wings; we don't get to see it fly.
-Reading Herbert's poem, one realizes that the titular collar is self-imposed, its limitations chosen, and therefore mutable: “Forsake thy cage, / Thy ropes of sand, / which petty thoughts have made.”
+In Herbert's poem (below), we learn that the collar is in fact self-imposed, an arbitrary product of the mind: “Forsake thy cage, / Thy ropes of sand, / which petty thoughts have made.”
+Encountering the self-discovery of Herbert's poem, the tutor almost recovered her self, yet her collar remained.

+When our thoughts are wed with our felt experience, they can change us and change others.
+They loose the cords of our solitude, binding us to the world once again, which we experience as the return of sanity and calm.

 For Herbert, feeling led to thinking, which led to spiritual freedom.

 <blockquote class="poem">
   <p class="title">The Collar</p>
   <p class="poet"> by George Herbert</p>
   <p>
     I struck the board, and cried, “No more; <br>
     &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; I will abroad! <br>